roundestcircle/IDONTKNOW/geo/Exogenes/Sedimentary Structures.md

 ### Soft Sediment Deformation

 Soft Sediment Deformation occurs when semiconsolidated block of sediments moves, for example during a slide and gets folded up.
-The layers below remain undisturbed, Laers above are deposited later, also undisturbed.
+The layers below remain undisturbed, Layers above are deposited later, also undisturbed.

 ### Fluid Escape Structures